openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 ``beadm``.
 Similar functionality has been implemented in Ubuntu 20.04 with the ``zsys`` tool, though its dataset layout is more complicated.
 Even without such a tool, the `rpool/ROOT` and `bpool/BOOT` containers can still be used for manually created clones.
+That said, this HOWTO assumes a single filesystem for ``/boot`` for simplicity.

 3.2 Create filesystem datasets for the root and boot filesystems::

   zfs create -o canmount=noauto -o mountpoint=/ rpool/ROOT/debian zfs mount rpool/ROOT/debian

-  zfs create -o canmount=noauto -o mountpoint=/boot bpool/BOOT/debian
+  zfs create -o mountpoint=/boot bpool/BOOT/debian
   zfs mount bpool/BOOT/debian

 With ZFS, it is not normally necessary to use a mount command (either